MozillaReality/WebXR-emulator-extension/README.md

 ## Status

-Currently the development of this extension is still at an early stage.

-- Tested only on [Three.js WebVR examples](https://threejs.org/examples/?q=webvr#webvr_ballshooter) so far
 - Based on [WebXR device API draft issued on 10 October 2019](https://www.w3.org/TR/webxr/)
 - No precise device emulation yet
 - Supports only trigger primary button, not other buttons